-Students in need of special assistance due to learning difficulties may be tested by NISEC.
+Students in need of special assistance due to learning difficulties may be tested by GPS.
 If a student qualifies, special assistance will be provided for the student at St. Mary School.

-- C. Health Programs - a.
-A nurse from the Lake County Health Department services our school.
+C. Health Programs

+a.
+A nurse will provide services to our school.
 Routine screenings of hearing and vision are performed on students by the nurse.
-It is the nurse's responsibility to update students' school health records in compliance with the State of Indiana health regulations. - b.
-Family Life will be taught in all grades K-8 as a two week course.
+It is the nurse's responsibility to update students' school health records in compliance with the State of Indiana health regulations.

+- b.
+Family Life will be taught in all grades K-8 as a two-week course.
 Materials will be used that are published by RCL Benzinger. - c.
 Lake County Nurse provides program "Sex Can Wait" for 8th grade.